 - Assessments with at least one submission from all learners

-- Offline assessments for which no scores have been entered
+- Offline assessments for which no marks have been entered yet

 Hence, as an instructor we want you to focus on this section.
-That’s why the red badge shown in the navigation bar shows the number of assessments that are ready for review.
+That’s why the red badge shown at the navigation bar shows the number of assessments that are ready for review.

-4. You may hide a To-Do from appearing in your Ready for Review section permanently by clicking its Dismiss button.
+4. You may hide an assessment from appearing in your Assessments to be reviewed section permanently by clicking the "X" icon

-Note: Once dismissed, that particular assessments will never appear in To-Dos section and you’ll need to go to Materials and access that assessment for grading, so please use it with caution.
+Note: Once dismissed, that particular assessments will never appear under Ready for Review section and you’ll need to go to Materials page and access that assessment for grading, so please use it with caution.

-1. In both the sections, you will notice a label right below the assessment name as 2 yet to grade or 1 yet to grade, this label indicates the number of learners who have made the submissions and their submissions are pending for review i.e. as an instructor, you can click this label to go to View Submissions page of that assessment to grade learner’s submission from your To-Dos section directly.
-Isn’t that convenient!
+1. In both the sections, you will notice a label right below the assessment name as 2 yet to grade or 1 yet to grade or something of similar sorts.
+This label indicates the number of learners who have made the submissions and their submissions are pending for review i.e. as an instructor, you can click this label to go to View Attempts page of that assessment to grade learner’s submission from the Assessments to be reviewed section directly.

 3. On the learner's submission page, click info at the top right corner to see assignment instructions.
 Click again to hide instructions and continue the grading process.

-4. In case a learner has made multiple attempts, then you can switch between the different attempts using the attempts drop-down in the top left corner and select a particular attempt for grading.
+4. In case, a learner has made multiple attempts, then you can switch between the different attempts using the Attempts drop-down and select a particular attempt for grading.

 8. Once you are done with grading one learner, you can move to next available learners for grading their submissions.
-To do this, click the learner’s drop down and select the next available learner from the list or click Next navigation icon which highlights the next available learner along with his/her profile image.
+To do this, click the learner’s drop down and select the next available learner from the list or click Next/Previous navigation icon which highlights the available learner for grading along with his/her profile image.

 10. Once marking or grading is done for all the learners, click X to close the grading page.
 Clicking X will close the grading page and take you back to the View Submissions page of that assessment.

-11. On the View Submissions page, you will notice that the learner’s submission has been marked or graded and scores can be published individually or in bulk.
-Click Publish Score to publish individual score of a learner.
+11. On the View Attempts page, you will notice that the learner’s submission has been marked or graded and scores can be published individually or in bulk.
+Click Publish Score to publish score of an individual learner.